How Does Extreme Weight Loss Feel?

 There are some key points to remember here.

-It is worth remembering that a lot of what I did was through seeking things out for myself or through self-experimentation.
+It is worth remembering that a lot of what I did was through self-experimentation.
 If I worked with a coach or a professional, I might have made progress much more quickly.

 And I might have been more consistent with sticking to one thing.